OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 Note: Fuzzing only detects software bugs.
 Classifying this issue as a security flaw requires further analysis by the researcher.

+### Vulnerability Analysis Considerations

+#### Eliminating False Positives

+##### Cross-Site Scripting (XSS)

+A typical reflected XSS attack is executed by sending a URL to the victim(s), which for example can contain a payload to connect to some exploitation framework like BeeF [2].
+When clicking on it a reverse tunnel is established with the Beef server in order to attack the victim(s).
+As a WebView is only a slim browser it is not possible for a user to insert a URL into a WebView of an App as no adress bar is available.
+Also clicking on a link will not open the URL in a WebView of an App, instead it will open directly within the browser of Android.
+Therefore a typical reflected Cross-Site Scripting attack that targets a WebView in an App is not applicable and will not work.

+If an attacker finds a stored Cross-Site Scripting vulnerability in an endpoint, or manages to get a Man-in-the-middle (MITM) position and injects JavaScript into the response, then the exploit will be sent back within the response.
+The attack will then be executed directly within the WebView.
+This can become dangerous in case:

+* JavaScript is not deactivated in the WebView (see OMTG-ENV-005)
+* File access is not deactivated in the WebView (see OMTG-ENV-006)
+* The function addJavascriptInterface() is used (see OMTG-ENV-008)

+As a summary reflected XSS is no concern for a mobile App, but stored XSS or injected JavaScript through MITM can become a dangerous vulnerability if the WebView in use is configured insecurely.

+##### Cross-Site Request Forgery (CSRF)

+The same problem described with reflected XSS also applied to CSRF attacks.
+A typical CSRF attack is executed by sending a URL to the victim(s) that contains a state changing request like creation of a user account of triggering a financial transaction.
+As a WebView is only a slim browser it is not possible for a user to insert a URL into a WebView of an App and also clicking on a link will not open the URL in a WebView of an App.
+Instead it will open directly within the browser of Android.
+Therefore a typical CSRF attack that targets a WebView in an App is not applicable.

+The basis for CSRF attacks, access to session cookies of all browser tabs and attaching them automatically if a request to a web page is executed is not applicable on mobile platforms.
+This is the default behaviour of full blown browsers.
+Every App has, due to the sandboxing mechanism, it's own web cache and stores it's own cookies, if WebViews are used.
+Therefore a CSRF attack against a mobile App is by design not possible as the session cookies are not shared with the Android browser.

+Only if a user logs in by using the Android browser (instead of using the mobile App) a CSRF attack would be possible, as then the session cookies are accessible for the browser instance.

 ## Tampering and Reverse Engineering

+In the context of mobile apps, *reverse engineering* is the process of analyzing the compiled app to extract knowledge about its inner workings.
+It is akin to reconstructing the original source code from the bytecode or binary code, even though this doesn't need to happen literally.
+The main goal in reverse engineering is *comprehending* the code.

+*Tampering* is the process of making changes to a mobile app (either the compiled app, or the running process) or its environment to affect its behavior.
+For example, an app might refuse to run on your rooted test device, making it impossible to run some of your tests.
+In cases like that, you'll want to alter that particular behavior.

 Reverse engineering and tampering techniques have long belonged to the realm of crackers, modders, malware analysts, and other more exotic professions.
 For "traditional" security testers and researchers, reverse engineering has been more of a complementary, nice-to-have-type skill that wasn't all that useful in 99% of day-to-day work.
 But the tides are turning: Mobile app black-box testing increasingly requires testers to disassemble compiled apps, apply patches, and tamper with binary code or even live processes.
 The fact that many mobile apps implement defenses against unwelcome tampering doesn't make things easier for us.